Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation: Experiments

-\item \emph{Aggregation Score (AScore)}.
+$\bullet$ \emph{Aggregation Score (AScore)}.
 The quality of the translated sentences is not only decided by the readability (BLEU) but also related to the correctness (HIT) and simplicity (CWR).
 Among these three perspectives, readability and correctness should be more important than simplicity.
-Thus, we design a new score to model them at the same time, which is
+Thus, we design a new score to model them jointly, which is

 where $\alpha$ and $\beta$ are parameters for controlling the importance of BLEU and HIT scores.
-If any of the three metrics is 0, then it will be added to a very small number such as $10^{-8}$ to avoid AScore to be 0.
-We take $\alpha=2$ and $\beta=1.5$ in our experiments. \end{itemize}
+If any of the three metrics is 0, then it will be added to a very small number such as $10^{-8}$ to avoid AScore being 0.
+We take $\alpha=2$ and $\beta=1.5$ in our experiments.